davidr-io/davidr-io.github.io/_drafts/cmu-bb-ph5.md

 ![array in ghidra](/assets/CTF/CMU_BB/phase_5/array_in_ghidra.png)

-The formula for calculating `input1` in the while loop above is essentially `array[0] + input1*4`, which indexes the array using pointer notation.
+The formula for calculating `input1` in the while loop above is essentially a pointer to the start of `array` + `input1`*4, which indexes the array using pointer notation.

-For example, if we pass in 0 for `input1`, our offset is 0 and `input1` would be == 0Ah.
+For example, if we pass in 0 for `input1`, our offset is 0 and `input1` would be the first value of the array (0Ah).

-Next calculation would be `array[0] + 10*4`, which would lead us to the 40th byte of this array.
+Next calculation would be `array` + `40`, which would lead us to the 40th byte of this array.

 The map looks like this
 ```
 input1 = 3 -> 7 -> B -> D -> 9 -> 4 -> 8 -> 0 -> A -> 1 -> 2 -> E -> 6 -> F
 counter	=0    1    2    3    4    5    6    7    8    9   10   11   12   13
 ```

-We need counter to == 15 when input1 == 15 (F) , thus we need to find an input that can direct us to 3 for the second value of the map
+To pass this case, counter should == 15 when input1 == 15 (F) , so based on our above map, we need to find an input that can direct us to 3 for the second value of the map

-3 is located at index 48, so if this calculation is correct, initial input of 5 should take us to index 20, which is 12, which should then direct us to index 48, which is 3, and proceed with the rest of the stream, ending with input1 == F and count == F
+3 is located at index array[48], so if this calculation is correct, initial input of 5 should take us to array[20] which is 12, which should then direct us to array[48] which is 3, and proceed with the rest of the stream above, hopefully ending with input1 == F and count == F

 The correct stream should be
 ```